 Component or manufactured buildings are treated no differently than other buildings.
 The plans must be prepared and sealed by an architect and/or engineer.
-Examples of such designs are prefabricated metal buildings, roof truss systems, post tension or prestress designs and precast concrete building components.
+Examples of such designs are prefabricated metal buildings, Modular non-assembled component panels, roof truss systems, post tension or prestress designs and precast concrete building components.